Sometimes people have a hard time believing that there can be too much of a good thing.

 Using aqua dyes can help you to prevent algae growth.

-Some people mistakenly believe that this alone is for aesthetic appeal because it adds more pigment to the water.
+Some people mistakenly believe this alone is for aesthetic appeal because it adds more pigment to the water.

 However, this pigment acts as a shade and blocks the sunlight from penetrating underneath the surface.